 By 2018, more than 3,600 investors had reportedly invested nearly $1.2B in the Fund since its 2010 inception.
-An early prospectus promised there would be yearly returns of 10-14% and liquid profits on a quarterly basis.Recent Changes to Vida Longevity Fund's Valuation Processes Raise Red Flags
+An early prospectus promised yearly returns of 10-14% and liquid profits every quarter.Recent Changes to Vida Longevity Fund's Valuation Processes Raise Red Flags

-Unfortunately, returns for Vida Longevity Fund have been substantially lower than they were in previous years.
-This downturn was happening even prior to COVID-19 striking in 2020 to wreak havoc on the markets.
+Unfortunately, returns for Vida Longevity Fund have been substantially lower than in previous years.
+This downturn happened even before COVID-19 struck in 2020 and wreaked havoc on the markets.

-In April 2020, the Fund announced that it had made changes to its valuation processes and acquired a company that would improve its algorithmic processes.
-In October 2020, Vida Longevity Fund said it was modifying its management structure and conducting an "exhaustive review" of its underwriting and portfolio management practices.
+In April 2020, the Fund announced changes to its valuation processes and acquired a company to improve its algorithmic processes.
+In October 2020, Vida Longevity Fund said it was modifying its management structure.
+It would also conduct an "exhaustive review" of its underwriting and portfolio management practices.

-It also noted that it would be revising life expectancy reports on old policies so that they would be more in line with current and projected mortality rates.
-One can’t help but wonder, why were these changes necessary and what does this say about past valuations and their accuracy?
+It also noted that it would be revising life expectancy reports on old policies.
+This was done so they would be more in line with current and projected mortality rates.
+One cannot help but wonder why these changes were necessary and what this says about past valuations and their accuracy.

-These activities have raised concerns that the Fund's assets were not properly valued.
+These activities have raised concerns that Vida Longevity did not value the Fund's assets correctly.
 If this is the case, your investment may be worth less than you think.Alternative Investments are Complex, Risky Investments

 Vida Longevity Fund is a complex, alternative investment.
-Like all alternative investments, the Fund is risky, illiquid, and better suited for sophisticated investors, such as high net worth individual investors and institutional investors.
+Like all alternative investments, it is risky, illiquid, and better suited for sophisticated investors.
+Some examples of sophisticated investors are high net worth individuals and institutional investors.

-It is also important to note, however, that there are sophisticated investors that also may have been unsuitably recommended this investment by their brokerage firm, suffering unnecessary and significant investment losses as a result.Experienced Vida Longevity Fund Investor Law Firm
+It is also important to note that sophisticated investors may have been unsuitably recommended this investment by their brokerage firm.
+In that instance, they would also suffer unnecessary and significant investment losses as a result of such recommendations.Experienced Vida Longevity Fund Investor Law Firm

-Contact SSEK Law Firm today if you are a Vida Longevity Fund investor and you would like to explore your legal options.
+Contact SSEK Law Firm today if you are a Vida Longevity Fund investor interested in exploring your legal options.